erickmoreno/mvn-base-dependencies/README.md

 The base dependencies that I usually use on my mvn JEE projects

-To avoid download maven dependencies over and over on ever build to your maven project on docker, you can buil you project from this image.
+To avoid download maven dependencies over and over on ever build to your maven project on docker, you can build you project from this image.

 Your Dokerfile will look like this: